kanisterio/kanister/design/kopia.md

     <redacted>
 ```

-The `spec.server.accessSecretNames` provides a list of access credentials used
+The optional `spec.server.accessSecretNames` property provides a list of access
-by data mover clients to authenticate with the Kopia server.
-This is discussed
+credentials used by data mover clients to authenticate with the Kopia server.
-in more details in the
+This is discussed in more details in the
 [Server Access Users Management](#server-access-users-management) section.

 The `spec.server.replicas` policy determines how many replicas of the Kopia
 servers should be running.
-If set to `0`, then the repository will be
+If set to `0`, then no servers will be available to
-inaccessible.
+front the repository.
+(The repository is still reachable using the Kopia CLI.)

 The `spec.policy` property can be used to change the snapshot settings of the
 respository at the global, user or directory levels.
 It maps to the